Haptic perception: Exploratory procedures

 Thus gathered object or subject properties are size, weight, contour, surface and material characteristics, consistency and temperature.

-Along with the development of tactile sensors, some work has been dedicated to training robots exploratory procedures.
+Along with the development of tactile sensors, some work has also been dedicated to developing exploratory behavior in robots.

 Perceptual deadband

 Perceptual deadband is a region which captures perceptual limitations of human perception.
 The Weber fraction and the level crossings constant are employed to define the perceptual deadband for haptic force stimulus.
 The deadband has an important application in designing perceptually adaptive sampling mechanisms for haptic data compression, which is required for transmitting haptic data over a communication network.

 There are many factors which affect the possible shapes of the perceptual deadband, for example: